 Contents

 Once your book is published, you’re no longer an author, you’re a marketer.
-One of the marketing tasks authors should spend time on just after releasing is the art of building book reviews.
+One task authors should spend time on after a release is getting book reviews.

-But between all the different rules surrounding book reviews and the many methods for building them, it can be difficult to build up a meaningful amount of reviews quickly.
+But between all the different rules surrounding book reviews and the many methods for getting them, it can be difficult to build up a meaningful amount of reviews quickly.

-For that reason, we decided to speak with Jenni Rempel, from NonStopReviews, and author of the Herbal Handbook series to talk about strategy-building book reviews.
+For that reason, we decided to speak with Jenni Rempel, from NonStopReviews, and author of the Herbal Handbook series to talk about strategies for getting more book reviews.

 Let’s hop right into the tips!